x8c8r/NightmareVision/README.md

 > haxelib run hxpkg install

-After that is complete, run `lime test windows` and you should be compiling
+After that is complete, run `haxelib run lime test windows` and you should be compiling

 If you get errors related to lime, run [limeFixer](https://github.com/DuskieWhy/NightmareVision/blob/dev/projFiles/limeFixer.bat) and try again